 An experimental study was conducted in which researchers compared blood sugar levels of two different groups.[r186]
 Group 1 included type-2 diabetic people who took doses of magnesium regularly, and the other one was a control group.
 The results of the study revealed substantial improvements in the blood sugar and hemoglobin levels of the group who took magnesium supplements compared to the control group who did not consume it.

 Restriction in the blood vessels and transmission of neurons is regarded as one of the top causes of migraines.
 Magnesium is found to have a positive impact on the restricted blood vessels and thus, helps in relieving migraines.
 An analysis of scientific evidence revealed positive effects of magnesium and its potential in effectively treating migraines.[r185]
 According to the American Migraine Foundation, people suffering from frequent migraines should consume about 400 to 500 mg of magnesium daily to prevent such episodes.

-Daily Magnesium Intake
+Daily Intake For Magnesium

 Healthy Foods High In Magnesium

 - All food nutrient profiles are based on a weight of 100 grams.